-November 2024 Economic Release Dates
+April 2026 Economic Release Dates

-To help you stay on top of events, the Bowen Asset Management team will be presenting a new regular piece noting the dates when important economic releases happen each month.
+To help you stay on top of events, the Bowen Asset Management team will be presenting a regular piece noting the dates when important economic releases happen each month.

 Economic news matters to the stock market -- because as the economy goes, so too goes company profitability.
 Factors such as economic growth, interest rates, inflation, and unemployment often move stock markets.